Charles W. White: Career

 In 1940, White stated in an interview, "I am interested in the social, even the propagandistic angle of painting that will say what I have to say.
 Paint is the only weapon I have with which to fight what I resent."
 In 1938, White was hired by the Illinois Art Project, a state affiliate of the Works Progress Administration.
 His work received an extended showing at the Chicago Coliseum during the Exhibition of the Art of the American Negro, which was part of the American Negro Exposition commemorating the 75th anniversary of Thirteenth Amendment ending slavery.
 An important figure in what became known as the Chicago Black Renaissance, White taught art classes at the Southside Community Art Center.
 Following his first show at Paragon Studios in Cincinnati in 1938, White's work was exhibited widely throughout the United States, including, among many others, exhibitions at the Roko Gallery, the Boston Museum of Fine Arts, and the Whitney Museum of American Art.
 In 1939 he produced his WPA mural Five Great American Negroes, now at Howard University Gallery of Art.
 White also showed at the Palace of Culture in Warsaw and the Pushkin Museum.
 In 1976 his work was featured in Two Centuries of Black American Art, LACMA's first exhibition devoted exclusively to African-American Artists.

 White moved to New Orleans in 1941 to teach at Dillard University.
-Beginning in that year, he was married briefly to famed sculptor and printmaker Elizabeth Catlett, who also taught at Dillard.
-He served in the US Army during WWII, but was discharged when he contracted tuberculosis (TB).
-White and Catlett moved to New York City and also studied together at an arts collective in Mexico City.
-While in New York City White learned lithography and etching techniques at the Arts Student League, taking direction from renowned artist Harry Sternberg who encouraged him to move beyond “stylization to individuation in his figures”.
-It was here where White honed his technical skills and developed a more deepened vision of black society.
-White along with Catlett met a Jewish refugee from Nazi Germany named Viktor Lowenfeld who taught at Hampton Institute in Virginia.
+That same year, he married sculptor and printmaker Elizabeth Catlett, who also taught at Dillard.
+He served in the US Army during WWII, but was discharged when he contracted tuberculosis.
+In 1942, White and Catlett moved to New York City.
+While in New York City, White learned lithography and etching techniques at the Arts Student League, taking direction from renowned artist Harry Sternberg, who encouraged him to move beyond “stylization to individuation in his figures.”
+It was here that White honed his technical skills and developed a more deepened vision of black society.

+While in New York, White and Catlett met Viktor Lowenfeld, a Jewish refugee from Nazi Germany who taught at Hampton Institute in Virginia.
 Lowenfeld invited the couple to teach at Hampton.
-Taking Sternberg advice to heart, White would go on to paint one of his most famous works, The Contribution of the Negro to American Democracy" at Hampton Institute.
+While at the Hampton Institute, White painted one of his most well known works, The Contribution of the Negro to American Democracy.
+Measuring around 12 feet by seven feet, the mural depicts a number of notable African-Americans including Denmark Vesey, Nat Turner, Peter Salem, George Washington Carver, Harriet Tubman, Frederick Douglass, and Marian Anderson.